rkristelijn/osx-mexn/readme.md

 I recently switched to OSX from Ubuntu and now need to install all the stuff I need to work.
 Next to the bare minimal of software I will note down any transition material from Windows/Ubuntu to OSX.

 ## Visual Studio Code
 [download Visual Studio Code](https://code.visualstudio.com/docs/?dv=osx) and open the .app file.
 I'm now typing this file from this very instance.
+See [Visual Studio Code Tips](#visual-studio-code-tips) below for more information.

 I need the following list of software:
 - MongoDB